This article is aimed at Sales Managers and Pipeliner Power Users.

 NOTE: You can opt for a flat structure - for example, selecting just Users or just Products.

 Choose your Hierarchy settings.
 This example shows Sales Units>Users.
-First select Sales Units and then Users in “Hierarchy is made up of” and then Define Forecast Hierarchy in the preview panel on the right hand side.
+First select Sales Units and then Users in “Hierarchy is made up of” and then Add Items to the Forecast Hierarchy in the panel below.

-If your sales unit structure has multiple levels, you’ll be able to add additional sub-units underneath the Sales Units you have selected before adding Users ⤵
+NOTE: if your sales unit structure has multiple levels, you’ll be able to add additional sub-units underneath the Sales Units you have selected before adding Users.

 Here’s another example that you could use for Key Account Planning.
 This is a Forecast of Products by selected Accounts.
 Once you’ve selected the Accounts to use, you can copy them to all the Products you have chosen to include ⤵